 Okay, so I began this article talking about chasing things.
 Now I hope it clear to you that I believe we first need to “chase” a solid foundation for our lives.
 We need to chase that solid relationship with our selves, families, jobs, current belongings.

 We need to put in the hard work to take care of exactly where we are at.
 And then and only then can we responsibly chase down anything else!

-Here are some thought provoking tips to help Busy ourselves responsibly.
+Here are some tips to help Busy ourselves responsibly.

 - Spend ample time with our closest relationships.